RedHatInsights/bonfire/README.md

 python3 -m venv $VENV_DIR
 . $VENV_DIR/bin/activate
 pip install crc-bonfire
-bonfire --help
 ```

-# Getting Started
+# Quick Start

+Start with `bonfire --help` to familiarize yourself with the basic command groups.
+Don't forget to use the `--help` flag on sub-commmands as well if you are curious to learn more about different CLI commands, options, and arguments.

+## Deploying

-One you have `bonfire` installed, the command you are most likely to use is `bonfire deploy`.
+The command you are most likely to use is `bonfire deploy`.

 If you are on the Red Hat VPN, `bonfire` will communicate with an internal instance of the App-SRE team's `qontract-server` API.
 You need to use `oc login` to log in to the ephemeral cluster.